rutu-sh/otel-k8s-experiments/local-k8s/setup.md

 copy the join command and run this on the other node (just copy the command and add `--cri-socket=unix:///var/run/cri-dockerd.sock` to the end of the command)

+1. sudo swapoff -a # otherwise kubeadm won't work
-1. sudo kubeadm join <some-ip> --cri-socket=unix:///var/run/cri-dockerd.sock --token <token> --discovery-token-ca-cert-hash sha256:<hash>
+2. sudo kubeadm join <some-ip> --cri-socket=unix:///var/run/cri-dockerd.sock --token <token> --discovery-token-ca-cert-hash sha256:<hash>

 For adding a node